 Docker

-Docker provides a great starting point for building a UserFrosting application using PHP, NGINX and MySQL without requiring prior Docker experience.
+Docker provides a great starting point for building a UserFrosting application using PHP, NGINX, and MySQL without requiring prior Docker experience.
 All the necessary tools will be available through Docker.
-The only necessary tool required on your computer, beside Docker, is the command line.
+The only necessary tool required on your computer, besides Docker, is the command line.

 If you're familiar with PHP development, or already have PHP installed locally, you may instead want to consider setting up natively.